gnomejs/node/README.md

 ## Overview

-The `node-cli` module provides a simple way to execute inline Javascript or JavaScript files.
+The `node-cli` module provides a simple way to execute inline Javascript or JavaScript files with nodejs.

+The module includes functions for node, nodeCli, npm, npx, yarn, pnpm, tsxCli, and tsx.

 The module relies upon the @gnome/exec module and has the same basic usage as the `Command` and `ShellCommand` class.